pmotch/surgical-mask-clip/README.md

 - [dan.cundiff [at] gmail.com](mailto:dan.cundiff@gmail.com)
 - DM @ https://twitter.com/pmotch

+# List of places using it

+A list of known places using the clip (please message me if you use it or know of another place using it):

+- Deaconess - Evansville, IN - ~250 clips
+- Individuals nurses and other at risk individuals - ~25 clips

 # FAQ

 ## Is this limited to just the Prusa i3 MK3S 3D printer?